PoCInnovation/Workshops/software/10.Neo4j/README.md

 Now, we got books and authors...
 Let's link them with a simple relation.

 In graph database, relations can be represented like human relation.
-For example : **authors wrote those books**.
+For example: **authors wrote those books**.

 Modify the `BooksEntity.ts` file to add the relation `WriteBy` in your book.
 - Add the relationship `Author` in the `BooksRelationNodeI` interface.